tdj28/blog/content/en/_index.md

 {{% /blocks/lead %}}

 {{% blocks/lead color="secondary" %}}
-TJ has experience in tech in the realm of DevOps, Visual ML, and LLM interface for the disabled
+TJ has experience in tech including projects in DevOps, AIML, and accessibility
 {{% /blocks/lead %}}